Brad Davis (musician)

-Brad Davis The Shredder is an American country/folk guitarist and singer-songwriter.
-Initially, a member of country singer Marty Stuart's road band, Davis has also performed with Earl Scruggs, Sam Bush, Billy Bob Thornton and several other country and musical acts, in addition to writing songs for artists like Tim McGraw, Jo-El Sonnier, Tony Trischka, and Thornton.
+Brad Davis is an American country/bluegrass/rock guitar virtuoso and singer-songwriter.
+Guitar World Magazine named Brad as one of the greatest Texas guitarist of all time in 2022.
+Initially, a member of country singer Marty Stuart's road band, Davis has also performed with David Lee Roth, Bela Fleck, Roger Miller, David Lee Roth, Earl Scruggs, Sam Bush, Billy Bob Thornton, ZZ TOP and many others, in addition to writing songs for artists like Tim McGraw, Jo-El Sonnier, Tony Trischka, Tommy Shaw, and Thornton.

-Davis also has a solo music career of his own, with several releases, both instrumental and vocal, and he has released instructional material on guitar playing, particularly the style of Flatpicking.

 Role as a writer, producer, and studio musician

-Brad Davis has had plenty of work as a guitarist, harmony vocalist, writer and producer for other music artists and movie soundtracks.
+Brad Davis has worked extensively as a guitarist, harmony vocalist, writer and producer for other music artists and movie soundtracks.
 In the late 1980s, Davis was invited to become a member of the Ricky Skaggs band.
 Upon arriving in Nashville, he discovered the job had been given to another musician.
 As he needed to find a way to pay the bills, he found a job as a roving fiddle and guitar minstrel at Opryland USA.

 In 1992, he became a member of Marty Stuart's road and studio band, the Rock and Roll Cowboys and continued in the band through 2002, touring across the world and appearing in music videos and television shows on CMT and what was then known as TNN.
 During this time, he also appeared on Stuart's gold-selling album This One's Gonna Hurt You, the Marty Stuart "Hit Pack", and Stuart's last MCA recording, "The Pilgrim".

 After a jam with Stuart at the home of Earl Scruggs in 2001, Brad was invited to become a member of Scruggs' road band, "Earl Scruggs with Family & Friends", of which he is still a member.
 Davis appeared on a Grand Ole Opry episode, which aired on CMT, as part of this configuration, to sing "The Ballad of Jed Clampett".
 Other prominent musicians who have appeared in the Earl Scruggs band include Albert Lee and Jon Randall.